Here are some care & usage instructions for your leads and collars.

 Long Lines / Training Lines – Some safety considerations for longer dog leads

 Choice of length – With regard to safety, consider if you will be able to hold your dog when s/he runs to the end of your lead and do not use a head collar.
-This is because if your dog is likely to run to the end of the lead, he will probably get a sharp jolt and there is a risk of injury.
+This is because if your dog is likely to run to the end of the lead, s/he will probably get a sharp jolt and there is a risk of injury.

-Double up – this means that you will be able to use the lead at half its’ length, so for example a 20 metre line can be used at 10 metres.
+Double up – this means that you will be able to use the lead at half its’ length, so for example a 2 metre lead can be used at 1 metre.

 Tangling – Consider the areas where you use your line and ask yourself if your dog is likely to get tangled around anything?

 Use as a trailing lead – Only let your dogs’ lead trail behind him/her when you are: